 This is a traditional chinese dish that I had once and really liked, so I decided to take a stab at it.
 Came out great!
 And it even has tofu!
 WTF.
 Nobody is more confused than I am.
+I used extra firm tofu because I wanted to make sure it held together in the sauce, but that’s just my preference.

 I should mention that the vegetables were my own addition because I liked them.
 Totally optional, but if you leave the vegetables off, you can reduce the sauce by a third.